How Long Do You Pay for Bankruptcy in Canada? (9–21 Months Explained)

 → Bankruptcy affects your credit report for 6–14 years, depending on the case.

-FatCat Loans offers debt relief options to help you rebuild without filing bankruptcy.
+→ FatCat Loans offers debt relief options to help you rebuild without filing bankruptcy.

 Understanding How Long Do You Pay for Bankruptcy in Canada

-Bankruptcy in Canada is a legal process under the Bankruptcy and Insolvency Act (BIA) that helps individuals eliminate unsecured debts such as credit cards, payday loans, and personal loans when they can’t afford to pay them back.
+Bankruptcy in Canada is a legal process under the Bankruptcy and Insolvency Act (BIA) that helps individuals eliminate unsecured debts such as credit cards, short-term loans, and personal loans when they can’t afford to pay them back.

 When you file, you must work with a Licensed Insolvency Trustee (LIT) who handles the process.
 You’ll make monthly payments for a set period, attend credit counselling, and report your income regularly.